ISA (NZ) 705 (Revised)

 Our responsibility is to conduct an audit of the Group’s consolidated financial statements in accordance with International Standards on Auditing (New Zealand) and to issue an auditor’s report.
 However, because of the matter described in the Basis for Disclaimer of Opinion section of our report, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these consolidated financial statements.

-We are independent of the Group in accordance with Professional and Ethical Standard 1 (Revised) International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Group in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board, and we have fulfilled our other ethical responsibilities in accordance with these requirements.

 Other than in our capacity as auditor we have no relationship with, or interests in, ABC Company or any of its subsidiaries.